-Summary: Figuring out how to pay for an LDS mission is one of the top things on the minds of youth and seniors who are planning to serve a mission soon.
+Summary: Figuring out how to pay for an mission is one of the top things on the minds of youth and seniors who are planning to serve a mission soon.
 This article discusses how to pay for a mission, principles the Church follows in paying for missions, and the process of making the payments for your mission.
 If you are looking for way to pay for or finance a mission, check out this article on ideas for earning and saving money for your mission.

 Missionaries Should Strive to Pay Their Own Way

 As I’ve discussed in my article about the costs of serving a mission, missionaries of The Church of Jesus Christ of Latter-day Saints are volunteers and pay their own expenses.
 The responsibility to provide financial support for a missionary lies first with the individual and second with the missionary’s family.
 Missionaries and their families should make appropriate sacrifices to provide financial support for a mission and they will be richly blessed in return.
-Church leaders have even said that it is better for a person to delay a mission for a time and earn their own money rather than to rely entirely on others (see the LDS Church Handbook of Instructions).
+Church leaders have even said that it is better for a person to delay a mission for a time and earn their own money rather than to rely entirely on others (see the Church Handbook of Instructions).
 However, Church leaders have also stressed that worthy potential missionaries should never be prevented from serving solely for financial reasons when they and their families have done all that they can to pay their way.

 Equalized Contribution and Paying to the Ward Missionary Fund